✨ Introducing the MSP-126 Multi-Tap Stereo Processor — the rarest Ursa Major — now as a plugin ✨

-Temecula DSP MDV-II
+Temecula DSP MDV-II & MCV-I

+One Two Chips.
 100 Programs.
-One Chip.
 Unlimited Character.

 There are two types of producers: those who think this reverb sounds "too colored," and those who refuse to mix a track without it.
 We meticulously recreated this cult-classic unit because sometimes, perfection is boring.
 You use it when you want your synth to float in space, your guitars to smear into a lush nostalgic wash, and your mix to have a sound that's unmistakably its own.

-MDV-II is FREE!
+MCV-I & MDV-II are FREE!

 VST3